Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Results Discussion

-To quantitatively compare the experimental data to the model, $\Delta\alpha L$ (equation \ref{eq:delta}) was plotted in figure \ref{fig:difs}.
+To quantitatively compare the experimental data to the model, $\Delta\alpha L$, defined by (\ref{eq:delta}), is plotted in figure \ref{fig:difs}.
 Figure \ref{fig:difs}a shows the model in a region of $\mathcal{E}_\text{m}$ where it reduces to the perturbative model used in previous work~\cite{Gallagher2022, pritchett2024}.
 Here the agreement with data is excellent across the range of $n$, which is to be expected since this is one of the field strengths used for the microwave field calibration.
-Figures \ref{fig:difs}b and \ref{fig:difs}c show the theory and experiment at the threshold of ultrastrong driving and at the maximum $\mathcal{E}_\text{m}$ achieved in the experiment respectively.
+Figures \ref{fig:difs}b and \ref{fig:difs}c show the theory and experiment at the threshold of ultrastrong driving and at the maximum $\mathcal{E}_\text{m}$ achieved in the experiment, respectively.
 Again, both show extremely good and almost quantitative agreement a significant result for an increase in $\mathcal{E}_\text{m}$ by a factor of $16$.
 We stress that once the electric field is calibrated at low $\mathcal{E}_\text{m}$ (figure \ref{fig:difs}a) there are no additional free parameters.
 Excellent agreement is maintained through all the intermediary field strengths as well.
 The change in absorption is most accurately reproduced at the $n$P peaks.
-For reference, at $\hbar \omega_\text{p} = E_{11\text{P}}$, for $\mathcal{E}_\text{m} = 688$~V~m$^{-1}$, the perturbative model predicts $\Delta \alpha L = -6$, several times the size of the absorption peak without the microwave field, indicating we are well beyond the regime where the perturbative model is valid.
+For reference, at $\hbar \omega_\text{p} = E_{11\text{P}}$, where $E_{11\text{P}}$ is the energy of the $11$P exciton measured from the valence band, the perturbative model predicts $\Delta \alpha L = -6$ at $\mathcal{E}_\text{m} = 688$~V~m$^{-1}$, several times the size of the absorption peak without the microwave field, indicating we are well beyond the regime where the perturbative model is valid.

 There are some discrepancies between the theory and the experiment.
 Note the asymmetric lineshape of the excitons in the experimental data, the precise origin of which is disputed~\cite{Toyozawa_1958, Schweiner_2016, Stolz_2018}.
 This was not modelled in the theory as no self-consistent method could be found.
 Weaker agreement between peaks can be partially explained by this lack of asymmetry in the model.
 However, it does not account for the spurious features in the model, for example between 8 \& 9P, or the splitting of $10$P into two peaks.
 The response of the $9$P resonance to the microwave field is also underestimated by the theory.
 These problems are likely caused by inaccuracies in the state structure and coupling constants between excitonic states.
 Nevertheless, the good qualitative agreement strongly suggests the model captures the essential physics of the system.